Nileshgarg13/OrnaMint/README.md

 ## ARCHITECTURE
-Upon registering or logging in to our website, users simply click the "add" button at the bottom of their screen to add new data.
-Users can access their profile page where they can view the history of their uploaded data.
+Our website allows users to register or log in and easily add new data by clicking the "add" button at the bottom of the screen.
+The uploaded data is displayed in the user's profile page, which also shows the history of all uploaded data.

-When users upload a bill photo, our artificial intelligence and machine learning algorithm extract the data from the bill and display it to the user for verification.
-Once the user confirms the data is correct, they can upload price,photos of the product and click "submit".
+When a user uploads a photo of their bill, our artificial intelligence and machine learning algorithm extract the data from the bill, which is then presented to the user for verification.
+Once the user confirms the accuracy of the extracted data, they can upload additional details such as price and photos of the product before submitting it.

-The data and the image is then encrypted and stored on IPFS, with the CID of the data being recorded in a smart contract.
-This creates a unique NFT for the data, which serves as a digital ownership certificate of the bill and is displayed to the user in the front-end.
+To ensure security, the uploaded data and images are encrypted and stored on IPFS, with a unique CID recorded in a smart contract.
+This generates a unique NFT for the data, which serves as a digital ownership certificate for the bill and is visible to the user in the website's front-end.

-Users can easily search through their uploaded details by entering relevant information in the search bar.
+Our website also allows users to easily search through their uploaded data by entering relevant information in the search bar.
->>>>>>> 08928a46d1aa2ae84ef5a42bf5885b23c757764b